This group of leaders bring their expertise in a variety of subjects to create and carry out a strategic plan for the College.

 Executive Director, STLCC Foundation

 Jo-Ann Digman was appointed executive director of the STLCC Foundation in March 2011.
 She previously served as the executive director of InSight St. Louis, a non-profit dedicated to recruiting students from historically black colleges and universities to the city to live and work.
 She also served as vice president of external relations for the Merisant Company, director of external relations for Monsanto and assistant to the chancellor at Saint Louis University.
-Digman also served from as district director for Sen. Christopher "Kit" Bond, and as a caseworker from for Sen. John Danforth.
+Digman also served as district director for Sen. Christopher "Kit" Bond, and as a caseworker for Sen. John Danforth.
 She holds both master's and bachelor's degrees in social work from Saint Louis University.

 Hart Nelson, M.B.A.

 Hart Nelson was appointed associate vice chancellor, Workforce Solutions Group in May 2018.
 Nelson has 23 years of career experience in public policy, government relations, intelligence and information technology.
 He serves as the lead for economic and workforce development, is responsible for managing corporate and community workforce development, continuing professional development and personal enrichment education, as well as managing entrepreneurial initiatives that reflect the needs of local, regional and national employers.
 Most recently, Nelson was vice president of public policy for the St. Louis Regional Chamber.
 He has been a foreign service officer with the U.S. Department of State, an intelligence officer with the United States Navy Reserve and an information technology architect with IBM.
 As a volunteer, he is board treasurer of Citizens for Modern Transit and vice chair of the Missouri Military Preparedness and Enhancement Commission.
 He has a master's degrees in business administration and information management from Washington University in St. Louis and a Bachelor of Arts in political science and mass communication from University of California-Berkeley.